Who Did John Cabot Explore For

 Conclusion

 John Cabot explored for England, driven by the ambition to find a westward passage to Asia and claim new territories for the English crown.
-His voyages, though shrouded in some mystery, marked a pivotal moment in the history of exploration, setting the stage for England's rise as a global power and shaping the future of North America.
+His voyages, though shrouded in some mystery, marked a central moment in the history of exploration, setting the stage for England's rise as a global power and shaping the future of North America.